ptomulik/testmd/README.md

 and few short-hand module-level methods (`Puppet::Util.foo()`).

-The `Puppet::Util::RepoUtil` class abstracts CLI commands used to access repository caches/databases and is inherited by several classes implementing particular types of repositories (providers).
+The `Puppet::Util::RepoUtil` class abstracts CLI commands used to access repository caches/databases and is inherited by several sub-classes implementing particular types of repositories (providers).
 The user actually operates on providers, that is on subclasses of `Puppet::Util::RepoUtil`.
 Each *repoutil provider* shall correspond to an appropriate [package provider](http://docs.puppetlabs.com/references/latest/type.html#package) from puppet core (note, not all puppet providers are covered here).
 For example, there is `Puppet::Util::RepoUtils::Apt` class (`:apt` repoutil) which